JouniMi/JouniMi.github.io/_posts/2025-02-08-registry-hunts.markdown

 categories: [ threat hunting ]
 ---

-Look into couple of potential registry based maliciousness
+Look into couple of suspicous registry activities
 =============================

-t has been a long time since the last post I made.
+It has been a long time since the last post.
 Since then you may see that I have upgrad... changed the look and feel of this blog.
 The reason for that is I got fed-up with Wordpress and hosting it and decided to see if it would be easy enough to migrate to Github Pages.
 It was as you may guess.
 Github pages seems to work great.

 I haven't really had any ideas of what to blog about which is why it has been a bit.. quiet.
-I got an idea of looking into the registry and trying to find malicious powershell/whatever based keys being created.
+I got an idea of looking into the registry and trying to find malicious powershell/whatever keys being created.
 So that is how I am going start this blog post, look into suspicious ..stuff.. being created in more general level to registry.
 I may dabble into runkeys but likely will leave that for another time.

 Encoded commands
 =======
 Encoded commands in registry entries can be a sign of potential malicious activity.
 This post will explore some KQL queries that can help detect such activity.
-The first query I did is really simple.
+The first query I created is really simple.
 I am just trying to find encoded commands, nothing else.

     DeviceRegistryEvents
     | where Timestamp > ago(30d)